 Sensors may also play a significant role in managing airflow.
 Energy can be saved maintaining a reduced ACH level, but accelerate to predetermined levels when potentially harmful airborne chemicals are detected.

-For HVAC services for laboratories in Chicagoland, contact the qualified HVAC experts at North Town Mechanical Services.
+For HVAC services for laboratories in Chicagoland, contact the qualified HVAC experts at General Mechanical.